Chapter 01

 A simulation is not a solution.

-Anyone can integrate Newton's equations forward in time and call the pretty chaos a "three-body simulation."
-That is not what's happening here, and it is not what makes the problem hard.
-The hard problem is not predicting the orbit — it is deciding, from the equations alone, which orbits are admissible at all, and giving each one a label that is invariant under reparameterisation, observer choice, and discretisation.
+Anyone can integrate Newton's equations forward in time and call the pretty chaos a "three-body simulation".
+That is not what is happening here, and it is not what makes the problem hard.
+The hard problem is not predicting the orbit.
+It is deciding, from the equations alone, which orbits are admissible at all, and giving each one a label that is invariant under reparameterisation, observer choice, and discretisation.
 That is what OPH delivers and what a forward Newtonian solver structurally cannot.

 The diagnostic is on the simulator above: loop mismatch Φ in the corner.
-On figure-8 / Lagrange / Euler it sits at machine zero — those are solved orbits in the OPH sense, fixed points of the loop functional.
-On Pythagorean and the random preset it stays > 0 — those are the orbits whose only normal form is the chaotic trajectory itself.
-Either way, you get an answer, not just a movie.
+On figure-8, Lagrange, and Euler it sits at machine zero.
+Those are solved orbits in the OPH sense, fixed points of the loop functional.
+On Pythagorean and the random preset it stays > 0.
+Those are orbits whose only normal form is the chaotic trajectory itself.
+Either way, you get an answer, not a movie.

 Bulk gravity